Jainhimanshuk/delta-demo/README.md

 # delta-demo
-this is a for git &amp; GitHub class
+this is a for git &amp; GitHub class.